kryptoish/nanopulseOS/README.md

 ---

 ### **Objective**
 **NanoPulse OS** is a lightweight, portable, live operating system that runs directly from a USB stick.
-It is designed for creative users, offering tools for generative art, simple retro game creation (like Space Invaders), an experimental IDE with a custom esoteric programming language, and fun easter eggs.
+It is designed for creative users, offering tools for generative art, simple retro games, an experimental IDE with a custom esoteric programming language (soon), and fun easter eggs.
 NanoPulse OS is all about providing a minimal, fun, and interactive environment for exploration and creation.
 It leaves absolutely no trace on your computer after shutdown.

 ---